Dick Clark: Game show host

 Beginning in late 1963, Clark branched out into hosting game shows, presiding over The Object Is.
 The show was canceled in 1964 and replaced by Missing Links, which had moved from NBC.
 Clark took over as host, replacing Ed McMahon.

 Clark became the first host of The $10,000 Pyramid, which premiered on CBS March 26, 1973.
 The show—a word-association game created and produced by daytime television producer Bob Stewart—moved to ABC in 1974.
 Over the coming years, the top prize changed several times (and with it the name of the show), and several primetime spinoffs were created.

 As the program moved back to CBS in September 1982, Clark continued to host the daytime version through most of its history, winning three Emmy Awards for best game show host.
 In total, Pyramid won nine Emmy Awards for best game show during his run, a mark that is eclipsed only by the twelve won by the syndicated version of Jeopardy!.
 Clark's final Pyramid hosting gig, The $100,000 Pyramid, ended in 1988.

 Clark subsequently returned to Pyramid as a guest in later incarnations.
 During the premiere of the John Davidson version in 1991, Clark sent a pre-recorded message wishing Davidson well in hosting the show.
 In 2002, Clark played as a celebrity guest for three days on the Donny Osmond version.
 Earlier, he was also a guest during the Bill Cullen version of The $25,000 Pyramid, which aired simultaneously with Clark's daytime version of the show.

 Entertainment Weekly credited Clark's "quietly commanding presence" as a major factor in the game show's success.

 Clark hosted the syndicated television game show The Challengers, during its only season (1990–91).
 The Challengers was a co-production between the production companies of Dick Clark and Ron Greenberg.
 During the 1990–91 season, Clark and Greenberg also co-produced a revival of Let's Make a Deal for NBC with Bob Hilton as the host.
 Hilton was later replaced by original host Monty Hall.
 Clark later hosted Scattergories on NBC in 1993; and The Family Channel's version of It Takes Two in 1997.
-In 1999, along with Bob Boden, he was one of the executive producers of Fox's TV game show Greed, which ran from 5 November 1999, to 14 July 2000, and was hosted by Chuck Woolery.
-At the same time, Clark also hosted the Stone-Stanley-created Winning Lines, which ran for six weeks on CBS from 8 January through 12 February 2000, Geraldo Rivera was actually supposed to host Winning Lines but couldn't agree on the contract, so CBS selected Clark to host.
+In 1999, along with Bob Boden, he was one of the executive producers of Fox's TV game show Greed, which ran from November 5, 1999, to July 14, 2000, and was hosted by Chuck Woolery.
+At the same time, Clark also hosted the Stone-Stanley-created Winning Lines, which ran for six weeks on CBS from January 8 through February 12, 2000, Geraldo Rivera was actually supposed to host Winning Lines but couldn't agree on the contract, so CBS selected Clark to host.

 He concluded his game show hosting career with another of his productions, Challenge of the Child Geniuses, a series of two two-hour specials broadcast on Fox in May and November 2000.